fengcong1992/SolarNet/README.md

 # SolarNet
 A repository hosting code for a series of SolarNet papers, as described in:

-**SolarNet2.0: Convolutional Neural Networks for Intra-hour Solar Forecasting Based on Sky Image Sequences**
+**SolarNet2.0**: Convolutional Neural Networks for Intra-hour Solar Forecasting Based on Sky Image Sequences

-**SolarNet1.1: A sky image-based deep convolutional neural network for intra-hour solar forecasting**
+**SolarNet1.1**: A sky image-based deep convolutional neural network for intra-hour solar forecasting

-**SolarNet1.0: A sky image-based deep convolutional neural network for intra-hour solar forecasting**
+**SolarNet1.0**: A sky image-based deep convolutional neural network for intra-hour solar forecasting

 ## How to use